Legal Checklist for Parents

 Avoiding the “Default” Inheritance Rules

 A Last Will & Testament is perhaps the most obvious estate planning device, but its importance is best understood when you realize what happens without one.
 Each state has a set of “default” rules that determine who gets what when someone dies without a will.
 These rules also give certain people rights that trump your will even if you do have one.
 For example, if your children are already adults, your current spouse might automatically inherit everything.
-Even if they are still minors, your current spouse will automatically inherit 50% and in some cases up to 100%.
+Even if they are still minors, your current spouse may automatically inherit 50% and in some cases up to 100%.
 Whatever your spouse automatically inherits will be instantly exposed to your spouse’s creditors, mistakes in judgment during a very emotional transition, someone else making a claim to those assets upon your spouse’s remarriage and your in-laws inheritance claims upon your spouse’s death.
 Joint ownership can even further reduce your children’s claim to the asset.
 Children also inherit in equal shares by default, regardless of whatever special needs or other resources they may have.
 Everyone feels differently about all these issues.
 Without thinking through the possible scenarios and preparing a valid and detailed will, like it or not, these default rules define your children’s inheritance rights, if any.

 Determining Who Manages Your Child’s Inheritance